Hōne Heke: Legacy of Hōne Heke

 The ingenious design of the Ohaeawai Pā and the Ruapekapeka Pā became known to other Māori tribes.
 These designs were the basis of what is now called the gunfighter pā that were built during the later New Zealand Wars.
 The capture of Ruapekapeka Pā can be considered a British tactical victory, but it was purpose-built as a target for the British, and its loss was not damaging; Heke and Kawiti managed to escape with their forces intact.

 It is clear that Kawiti and Heke made considerable gains from the war, despite the British victory at Ruapekapeka.
 After the war's conclusion, Heke enjoyed a considerable surge in prestige and authority.
 The missionary Richard Davis, writing on 28 August 1846, stated that "amongst his countrymen, as a patriot, he has raised himself to the very pinnacle of honour, and is much respected wherever he goes".

 Following the conflict Hōne Heke retired to Kaikohe.
 There, two years later, he died of tuberculosis on 7 August 1850.
 The Revd.
 Richard Davis performed a Christian ceremony and then his second wife Hariata Rongo (a daughter of Hongi Hika) and other followers who had been his bodyguards for many years, took his body to a cave near Pakaraka, called Umakitera.
 In April 2011 it was announced by David Rankin, (of Te Matarahurahu hapū (subtribe) of the Ngāpuhi and the Hōne Heke Foundation), that the bones of Hōne Heke would be moved and buried at a public cemetery, as the land near the cave was being developed, and in May 2011 he supervised the move; although some Ngāpuhi questioned his right to do so.

+A relief sculpture of Heke can be found on the Auckland High Court building walls, and which was sculpted by Anton Teutenberg and unveiled in 1866.